June 20-21, 2019

-Panel 5: Double Helixes and the Circular Economy: Gene Editing and Environmental Stewardship CRISPR may have a variety of environmental applications related to biofuels, emissions reductions, agriculture production efficiency and more, but ethical questions and uncertainties remain.
+Panel Discussion: Double Helixes and the Circular Economy: Gene Editing, Sustainability, and the Environment CRISPR has a variety of potential environmental applications and implications related to agricultural production, ecosystem services, climate and energy, invasive species, and more.
+However, ethical questions, biosecurity concerns, and other uncertainties remain regarding gene editing and the environment.
 Will gene editing technologies help or hurt the environment?
-How can risk and benefits be managed?
-What are their potential contributions toward sustainability goals and zero-waste ambitions associated with land, water, energy and climate?
+What are the potential risks and benefits of gene editing and its potential contributions to sustainability goals for land, water, wildlife, energy, and climate?

 CRISPRcon 2019-Netherlands is being hosted by Wageningen University and Research.
 Programming will take place in Orion Building 103, Bronland 1, 6708 WH Wageningen, Netherlands.